President – Creative Learning

 Born in Austria, her native language is German, and she enjoys opportunities to use her fluency in Spanish and French to communicate with artisans directly.

-Senior Program Manager – Aid to Artisans
+Director for Programs – Aid to Artisans

 Maud has more than five years experience in program management.
 In her five years at ATA, Maud has developed and implemented projects around the world that have strengthened artisan businesses and linked artisans to markets.
 Since ATA joined Creative Learning, Maud has provided direction and management for ATA programs in the development, design, implementation and closing stages.